MajorZiploc/tooling_notes/art/blender/workflows.md

   8. retry step 2 and it should work
 3. Pose_Mode: select the IK you just baked and change IK-FK Switch to 0.0 to indicate that IK controls instead of FK
-TODO: ISSUE LIKELY FROM THIS POINT ONWARD THAT IS MAKING IT NOT WORK IN GODOT
+TODO: ISSUE LIKELY FROM THIS POINT ONWARD THAT IS MAKING IT NOT WORK IN GODOT 4?.
+Create Baked verison of all animations
+  Pose_Mode
+  select all bones you want to have keyframes for
+  Pose_Mode: almost_top_menu: Pose -> Animation -> Bake Action
+    check selected bones only
+    play with the other settings to see if it fixes the issue after its imported into godot
-4. Export.
+5. Export.
 With setting: Animation -> Bake & Merge -> Bake All Object Animations: True; Merge Animations: No Merge
-5. revert step 3 since we edit animations and import animations from mixamo with FK style
+7. revert step 3 since we edit animations and import animations from mixamo with FK style
-6. godot: reimport the new .glb
+9. godot: reimport the new .glb